eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 > We could also use `/api/forms` and specify an `id` in our payload.
 Either way we do, `id` is
 > mandatory in either of them.
 If specified in both, the `id` specified by the URL is used.

-- Create a new test case named `Modify Form's Email Address And Verify It Succeeded`.
+- Implement the test case named `Modify Form's Email Address And Verify It Succeeded`.

-We'll only modify the user's email address, so let's create a variable called `NEW_EMAIL` into our `Variables` table.
+We'll only modify the user's email address, so let's create a variable called `NEW_EMAIL` in our `Variables` table.
 It doesn't really matter what the new email is as long as it's different from the old email.
 So for example `firstname.lastname@example.com` works in this situation.